JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 Finally, we can store the user information in our database.
-Let’s move and create an API which retrieves user’s lists from the database.
+Let’s move and create an API which retrieves a list of users from the database.

 # Read (R)